kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 ```
 * Travis should build wherever there is a push to the release branch
-* After a successful build, the application should be published to Zeit (or
+* After a successful build, the application should be published to
-GitHub)
+GitHub
 * Send a notification to your Slack channel regardless whether the build is
 successful or if it has failed